decorative star graphic decorative SP graphic

 Test format: 50 question multiple choice - Time limit: 30 minutes

-Doing the self testing on the textbook support web site & the instructor's web site is an integral part of this course!
-Always take the self tests provided for you, it will enhance your chance of doing well on course tests.
+Doing the practice testing on the textbook support web site & the instructor's web site is an integral part of this course!
+Always take the practice tests provided for you, it will enhance your chance of doing well on course tests.

 There is not, nor will there be made any provision for extra credit work in my classes.